modslides/.github/profile/README.md

 ## 📝 Learn moderation concepts

 Whether you are a new moderator or an experienced moderator, we guarantee you'll learn something new and useful about moderation on Modslides.
-Modslides is and supports open-source<sup>1</sup>, we believe that community interaction is important to foster a friendly and healthy community.
+Modslides supports open-source[^1], we believe that community interaction is important to foster a friendly and healthy community.

-###### <sup>1</sup> Modslides is currently closed-source for development, however, we are open to feedback!
+[^1]: Modslides is currently closed-source for development, however, we are open to feedback!

 ## 🤔 Stuck?
 Ask a question on the [Modslides Network](https://modslides.com/network)